Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <img width="340" alt="Screenshot 2024-10-09 at 1 45 31 PM" src="https://github.com/user-attachments/assets/b5514d71-0641-4e89-8e61-d9c786f8d284">

-- When you expand the Internet Control Message Protocol (ICMP) you can see data the actual payload the data that was sent in the ping
+- When you expand the Internet Control Message Protocol (ICMP) you can see data the actual payload of the data that was sent in the ping

 <br><br>